Letheward/ErgoVim/README.md

 - Vim 8.2 (huge version), MinTTY/MinGW, Windows 10. (developed on)
 - Vim 8.1 (huge version), Konsole/X11/KDE Plasma 5.21.5, KDE Neon 5.21. (no problem found yet)
 - Vim 8.2 (small version), GNOME Terminal/Wayland/GNOME 3.38.1, Fedora 33. (partially working)
-- Neovim v0.4.4, nvim-qt, Windows 10. (minor issues)
+- Neovim v0.5.0, nvim-qt, Windows 10. (minor issues)
-- VS Code Vim (yes, they have experimental vimrc support). (partially working)
+- VS Code Vim (yes, they have experimental `vimrc` support). (partially working)

 Issues:
+- `CapsLock` will change commands to uppercase commands on the same key.
 - Some Commands will behave like the old way if it's hold other than tapped.
-- Search back will perform once more if hold (due to how it's designed), wait for it or hit `Shift-N` to cancel.
+- Search back `n` will perform once more if hold (due to how it's designed), wait for it or hit `N` to cancel.
 - Default small version Vim miss many features, like text object, auto-complete, etc.
     Using key sequences for those features may cause unwanted behavior.
 - `Shift-Enter` on GNOME Terminal/Fedora 33 is not working.
 - Terminal window switching is not ideal.
-- On Neovim, Visual mode cursor `a` and `d` may need extra input to function.
+- On Neovim, Visual mode cursor `a` and `d` may need extra key inputs to function.
 - Terminal on Neovim is not working as expected.

 ## License